graearea/graearea.github.io/mirror-mounts.md

 ![eccles](/img/eccles.jpeg)

 ## How much are they?
-The first 5 sets will be **£60+£6, but you pay me after you're happy**.
-I'll make them, send them out, receive feedback, fix any problems, and then you pay.
+**£60+£6, but you pay me after you're happy**.
+I'll make them, send them out, fix any problems, and then you pay.

 ## Are they any good?
-I've been running them for a few months now and have done >2000 miles including 3 track days and no problems. click the video:
+I've been running them for a few months now and have done >2000 miles including 3 track days and no problems.
+I've sold a few and everyone has paid!

+Video here:
 [![ROCK SOLID](https://img.youtube.com/vi/K4T1gzWC7LM/0.jpg)](https://www.youtube.com/watch?v=K4T1gzWC7LM)

 ## Are they strong enough?
 Yes.
 They're much stronger than you'd think.
-I've snapped one, but it took me sticking it in a bench vice and smacking it with a hammer. they look like this inside:
+I've snapped one, but it took a bench vice and a hammer.
+They look like this inside:
 ![Honeycomb](/img/honey.jpeg)

-## What are they like?
+## What do they look like?
 These are 3D printed, so they typically look like this:
 ![Both](/img/both.jpeg)

 The back side (bottom in this picture), often has some small irregularities, but this is the face that you can't see so it's not so big an issue.
-The front side has a pattern from the printing which you can make out in bright light.
+The front side has a pattern from the printing which you can make out in bright light, but you don't really notice it on the car.

 ## How do I order?
-You'll need to take some measurements, then fill in the form.
 The instructions are in the form.
 <b>-->[use this form to order](https://docs.google.com/forms/d/e/1FAIpQLSdEiVhoQxi8kPbPvGLiXffP9oAIh_V-uYGKmPjTSUhbPW-OPA/viewform?usp=sf_link)<-- </b> I'll post them out.
 If you're happy, you send me the money, If you're not, you return them.

 ## What comes in the kit?